jacobborgy/jacobborgy/README.md

 ### Hello, I'm Jacob 👋

-## I'm a aspiring software developer!!
+## I'm a software developer!

-- 🚀 I’m currently focusing on learning more about web development
+- 🚀 I’m currently focusing on learning more about Drupal
-- 📌 I'm learning more about DOM Events at the moment
+- 📌 I'm currently refreshing my portfolio
-- 📜 2021 Goals: Get through all of my courses on Udemy
+- 📜 2024 Goals: Aquire the Drupal Acquia Certification
 - ⚡ Fun fact: I love to code, longboard, and play video games with my friends

 ### Connect with me: